ethannyang/ethannyang/README.md

 - 🔭 Right now, I am engineering a diffusion-based video pipeline that automates the conversion of 2D character images into standardized A-poses to cut manual animation time @
  [Claythis](https://claythis.com/)
 - 💬 I love traveling, lifting weights, trying new and strange foods, playing tennis (or pickleball), strumming the guitar, going to church, and listening to music (worship, RnB, Kpop)!
-- ⚡ Fun fact: During the COVID-19 pandemic, I built an app called Attendance Track that offers secure attendance taking and creative administration tools designed specifically to run remote schools.
-This app won the Congressional National App Challenge during the COVID-19 pandemic.
+- ⚡ Fun fact: During the COVID-19 pandemic, I built an app called AttendanceTrack that offers secure attendance taking and administration tools designed specifically to run remote schools.
+This app won the Congressional National App Challenge.
 - 📫 I'd love to chat :) Reach out at: yang_ethan@berkeley.edu
 - 📝 [Resume](https://ethan-yang.vercel.app/Ethan_Yang_resume.pdf)